muflone/docker-odoo-12/README.md

     docker buildx build -t author/name:version .

+# Environment Variables

+Tweak these environment variables to easily connect to a postgres server:

+- **ODOO_DATABASE_HOST**: The address of the postgres server.
+  If you used a postgres container, set to the name of the container.
+  Defaults to *postgres*.
+- **ODOO_DATABASE_PORT**: The port the postgres server is listening to.
+  Defaults to *5432*.
+- **ODOO_DATABASE_USER**: The postgres role with which Odoo will connect.
+  If you used a postgres container, set to the same value as POSTGRES_USER.
+  Defaults to *postgres*.
+- **ODOO_DATABASE_PASSWORD**: The password of the postgres role with which Odoo will connect.
+  If you used a postgres container, set to the same value as POSTGRES_PASSWORD.
+  Defaults to *password*.

 # Usage

 To use Odoo you need also a running Postgres database.
 You can setup them both